alexyuly/chil/README.md

 ### Strict encapsulation

-Each component is strictly responsible for its own operations, and strictly *not responsible* for the operations of other units of code.
-Communication between components is intensely, intentionally limited by the concepts of **boundaries** and **channels**.
-Chil is a spatially modeled language, with code components being analogous to physical components.
-A component's boundaries enclose a private implementation for handling values, which enter and exit the component via public *single-directional* channels.
-This kind of communication reduces the conceptual distance between virtual models and physical representations of those models, either human or machine.
+Each component is strictly responsible for its own operations, and strictly not responsible for the operations of other components.
+Communication between components is intentionally and extremely limited by the concepts of boundaries and channels.
+Component **boundaries** enclose a private implementation for handling values, while **channels** allow values to enter and exit in a single direction.
+Chil is a spatially modeled language, with components in code being analogous to closed physical systems.
+Chil's communication conventions reduce the conceptual distance between virtual models and physical systems, either human or machine.

 ### Object orientation

 Each instance of a component is an object.
-As with classes, components define the interface and behavior of a type of objects.
-An object's interface has a set of zero or more input channels, each of which receives an asynchronous sequence of a specific type of values.
-These values are handled by the object's behavior, which is a composition of other objects whose channels are interconnected via *strong, static* typing.
-Outgoing values are sent *either synchronously or async, relative to incoming values,* to a single output channel.
-Since an object models a sequence of incoming and outgoing values, *all Chil objects are also streams*.
+As with classes, components define the interface and behavior of a type of object.
+An object's interface has a set of zero or more input channels, each of which receives an asynchronous sequence of a specific type of value.
+These values are handled by the object's implementation, which is a composition of other objects whose channels are interconnected via strong, static typing.
+Outgoing values are sent either synchronously or async, relative to incoming values, to a single output channel.
+Since an object models a sequence of incoming and outgoing values, all Chil objects are also streams.

 ### Layered abstraction